cheeseballDev/queueSystem/README.md

 # queueSystem
-College activity but I actually liked the concept and started adding features! (currently learning mongodb to java)
+A college activity once but I actually liked the concept and started adding features! (currently learning mongodb to java)

 Changes will be logged here